ubikorp/astro-lacking/src/content/post/mixtapes/2021-02-23-0152-the-power-of-the-one.md

 - Guided By Voices
 - Hafdis Huld
 - Jason Collett
-- King Gizzard & The Lizard Wizard
+- King Gizzard + the Lizard Wizard
 - The Kinks
 - La Zikabilo
 - The Last